Almesi/VBGL/Code/Docs/Extensions/TextRendering.md

 ## Class 1: `VBGLFontLayout`
 Represents a font layout, storing character metrics, texture data, and providing methods to generate vertex data for rendering text.
-Uses FreeType to generate a big BitMap with all characters of a given Font and Size
+Uses FreeType to generate a big BitMap with all characters of a given Font and Size.
+Used VBGLTextureManager to merge the character bitmaps into 1 big bitmap.

 ### Properties